lecymeng/lecymeng.github.io/themes/hexo-theme-matery/README.md

 ## Changelog

+- v1.1.0
+  - Added support for `emoji`;
+  - Added site run time statistics and configuration;
+  - Added the function of message board, it is not enabled by default;
+  - Added `Twitter`, `Facebook`, and `zhihu` social links;
+  - Updated the version of `Valine` to the latest version;
+  - modification of other minor details;
 - v1.0.4
   - Added the ability to customize the reprint rules for each post;
   - Fix the problem that the custom summary of the previous page and the next page does not display;